HerdADVance/hugo/content/posts/hugo.md

 ## Getting Started

-Now that we've talked about what SSG's are and why we're using them, let's get down to actually learning how to start using Hugo.
+Now that we've talked about what SSG's are and why we're using them, let's get down to actually learning how to use Hugo.

+Installation is straightforward.
+If you're using Homebrew, you can simply type {{< cl >}}brew install hugo{{< /cl >}}.
+I'll leave you to {{% tabLink "https://gohugo.io/getting-started/installing/" "the official installation page" %}} if you need more help.

+Once you've got Hugo installed, it's just another short command line statement to create a new project: {{< cl >}}hugo new site blog{{< /cl >}} will setup all of the files in a new directory called blog.
+Following the convention of many other frameworks, "blog" can be named anything you wish in this case.

 Although I mentioned that I was interested in learning Go, it should be known that little to no knowledge of the language is required to churn out a basic site with Hugo.